 ‘Bennings Green Tint’ is an open-pollinated heirloom scallop developed by Charles N. Farr, a market grower from the Benning neighborhood of Washington, DC, who started selling the variety around 1896.

 These pattypans are pale green in color, turning white as they mature.

 A productive summer squash cultivar, it’s also known as ‘Farr’s Benning White Bush,’ ‘Benning’s Green Tint,’ or ‘Bennings Green Tiny.’

-In keeping with that last name, these pattypans are best when picked small, at just 2-3 inches wide.
+In keeping with that last name, these pattypans are best when picked small, at just two to three inches wide.

 ‘Bennings Green Tint’ is very tasty, with thin skin, and flesh that is both firm and creamy – just as Mr. Farr intended them to be.

-Plants are compact, semi-open bushes that grow to be 3-4 feet tall and wide at maturity.
+Plants are compact, semi-open bushes that grow to be three to four feet tall and wide at maturity.

-‘Bennings Green Tint’ will be ready for a first harvest in 50-60 days.
+‘Bennings Green Tint’ will be ready for a first harvest in 50 to 60 days.